 The second major encryption method is asymmetric encryption, also sometimes known as public key encryption.
 In this case, a different key is used to encrypt and decrypt data.
 These two keys are commonly known as the public key, which is able to be shared widely, and the private key, which is known only to one individual.
 While either one can be used to encrypt data, it can then only be decrypted by the other key.

-This is considered much more secure than symmetric encryption, as there is no need to share the decryption key.
+This is considered much more secure than symmetric encryption, as there’s no need to share the decryption key.
 It also makes key management much simpler.
 With symmetric encryption, a user must generate a new key for every contact to ensure security.
-However, with asymmetric encryption, there is no need for this, as the public key can be shared and used by anyone to encrypt data without compromising security.
+However, with asymmetric encryption, the public key can be shared and used by anyone to encrypt data without compromising security.

 Asymmetric encryption also allows a higher level of verification to ascertain the sender or recipient's identity, avoiding the risk of a hacker spoofing an email address, for example.
 This is done through a digital signing system, with trusted third parties such as Certificate Authorities providing assurances the owner of a key is who they claim to be.